ylhyra/ylhyra_content/not_data/content/course/drafts/The.md

 |ár'''ið'''
 |'''the''' year
 |}
 For now you will have to memorize which [[gender]] a word has, it's not possible to tell which category it belongs to just by looking at it.
-Later on in your studies you be able to notice a word's gender by seeing how it interacts with other words in the sentence such as [[adjectives]] and [[pronouns]].
+Later on in your studies you will be able to notice a word's gender by seeing how it interacts with other words in the sentence such as [[adjectives]] and [[pronouns]].

 ## Excercises
 Translate the following: